 All \textbf{\textit{candidate defect centres}} will require high-fidelity spin initialization, manipulation, and readout, and will need to reach the desired coherence times.
 Additionally, high-yield creation of defects at predetermined positions in the crystal is highly desirable for the subsequent integration into photonic enhancement structures.
 In order to reduce the complexity of the multiplexing architecture, it is furthermore desirable to tune all defects at one repeater site to the same optical frequency so as to achieve indistinguishability.
 For most defects, this requirement implies tuning by strain or electrostatic means.
 Together with the requirement for fast individual spin control, this necessity implies a high degree of integration with multiple wire structures on the SiC surface, for which stringent limits on the power dissipation and conductive thermal load are given by the cooling power of the cryogenic environment.
 This, in turn, hints at the necessity for resonantly enhanced and/or superconducting spin control structures.

-Many of the postulated requirements imply the use of \textbf{\textit{cryogenic infrastructure}} for all candidate defects, though only vanadium is known to need temperatures $< 1\,$K for sufficiently long spin relaxation lifetime, while impressive coherence times have been achieved with other defect systems at around $4\,$K.
+Many of the postulated requirements imply the use of \textbf{\textit{cryogenic infrastructure}} for all candidate defects, though only vanadium is known to require temperatures $< 1\,$K for sufficiently long spin relaxation lifetimes, while impressive coherence times have been achieved with other defect systems at around $4\,$K.

-Finally, \textbf{\textit{wavelength conversion}} will be necessary for all known defects in SiC, apart from the NV centre in 3C SiC~\cite{Bardeleben2021} and most neutral vanadium defects, which have transitions in the telecom O band.
-The development of compact, scalable, and efficient converters will thus be required for most candidate defects.
-Successful proof-of principle demonstrations have been achieved, but engineering a solution that is deployable at scale remains an outstanding task.
+Finally, \textbf{\textit{wavelength conversion}} will be necessary for most of the known defects in SiC.
+The development of compact, scalable, and efficient converters will thus be necessary for most candidate defects.
+Successful proof-of-principle demonstrations have been achieved, but engineering a solution that is deployable at scale remains an outstanding task.